XulbuX/Python/README.md

 ## Libraries

 ### XulbuX
-XulbuX is a custom Python library with a lot of small, but really usefull types and functions.
+XulbuX is a custom Python library with a lot of small, but really useful types and functions.
 For more information, see the [XulbuX README](./Libraries/XulbuX/README.md).

 ## Projects